natario1/ZoomLayout/README.md

 There are a few special things about `ZoomSurfaceView` with respect to the other classes:

 - It **requires** API level 18
-- It does not support overscrolling and overpinching
-- The minimum zoom is fixed to 1
 - It will not draw scrollbars

-Also it is your responsibility to measure the `ZoomSurfaceView` so that it matches the stream aspect ratio.
-If it doesn't, the content will be distorted.
+- You **must** either call `ZoomSurfaceView.setContentSize()` passing the stream size, or measure the view so that it matches the stream aspect ratio.

 Using `Surface`s is not a simple topic so we won't go into details here.
 Please take a look at the demo app which reproduces a zoomable/pannable video through ExoPlayer.